Facebook : California reveals Facebook probe, says social media company stonewalling investigation | MarketScreener

 Becerra's petition said the June 17 subpoena and interrogatories followed Facebook’s initial responses and later news reports "concerning other claims of wrongdoing by Facebook over users' privacy.
 Facebook’s responses to this second subpoena and set of interrogatories is patently deficient."

-In particular, the attorney general's office pointed to a failure to look at communications of Facebook founder and CEO Mark Zuckerberg.
+In particular, the attorney general's office pointed to a failure to look at communications of Facebook founder and CEO Zuckerberg.

-"Facebook has not searched the email of the company's chief executive and chief operating officers for documents responsive to the subpoena," according to the filing to a California state court in San Francisco county.
+"Facebook has not searched the email of the company's chief executive and chief operating officers for documents responsive to the subpoena," according to the filing to a California state court in San Francisco County.

 The filing paints Facebook as a company that allowed app developers to access non-public information about its users, which they used to "build profiles on users, and sell those to third parties."
 This includes apps affiliated with Cambridge Analytica.